albertllousas/mars-rover-kotlin/README.md

 ### Description

+We have an [initial java program](./InitialLegacyProgram.java) that someone made a long time ago.

+We want to refactor it and create a new one based on it.

 Develop an api that moves a rover around on a grid using a command line client.

 - Command line should be